cameraui/docs/install/docker.md

 All state lives in the `cameraui-data` volume: config, database, recordings, and TLS certificates.
 Back up that volume to keep a copy.
 See [Backup & restore](/admin/backup).

+To install plugins from a private registry or a mirror, mount your `.npmrc` to `/root/.npmrc`, see [Private registry or mirror](/plugins/#private-registry-or-mirror).

 ## Updating

 Pulling a new image does not update the server, only the image (OS, GPU libraries, and launcher): the launcher keeps the server version installed in the `cameraui-data` volume.
 Update the server from the [Updates page](/install/updating#the-updates-page), or run `cameraui update-server -H /data` in the container, then restart it.
 To update the image, pull and recreate the container: